Skip to content

 • custom domains are still public-only

-• Tailscale is the private path for the customer tailnet
+• Tailscale is the private path for your private network

 The Short Rule